 Click “Submit” to complete your deposit.
 Typically, you should see the funds in your account right away.

 Talk to us

 If you need help with your accounts, you can contact us by phone at 1-800-580-3300, or sign in to your Online Banking account to reach us via secure message or online chat during business hours.
 For more details, including hours of operation, visit rbfcu.org/contact-us.

 We strongly encourage our members to utilize RBFCU services that do not require visiting a location.
 However, we understand there are some services that require lobby access.
-As of July 20, 2020, lobby services will be available by appointment only.
-To schedule, sign in to your Online Banking account and chat with a Member Service Representative or call 1-800-580-3300.
-If you must visit an RBFCU location, you are required to wear a face covering, use precautions as recommended by the Centers for Disease Control and Prevention (CDC), and follow the directions of RBFCU employees.
+If you do require lobby access for your transaction, appointments are preferred.
+Click here to schedule an appointment.
+If you don’t see your appointment type listed, sign in to your Online Banking account to chat with a Member Service Representative or call 1-800-580-3300.
+When visiting an RBFCU location for your scheduled appointment, you are required to wear a face covering, use precautions as recommended by the Centers for Disease Control and Prevention (CDC), and follow the directions of RBFCU employees.

 Drive-thru services allowed

 Be on alert for scams and practice ‘financial distancing’ against fraud

 We’re asking all members to be on alert for any suspicious emails, phone calls and text messages that may offer deals on medical supplies or health-related items, or fraudulent donation sites that may impersonate our company, charities, or government agencies.
 This is often called phishing.

 These criminals want you to divulge sensitive information, such as usernames and passwords, to make purchases or donations on spoof websites, or to download malware onto your device by opening a malicious attachment.